PaperMC/Paper/CONTRIBUTING.md

   line message here */` for the message itself.
 - One-line changes should have `// Paper` or `// Paper - reason`.

-Here's an example of how to mark changes by Paper:
+Here's an example of how to mark changes on Paper:

 ```java
 entity.getWorld().dontbeStupid(); // Paper - was beStupid() which is bad